 “It would, however, be sacrificing all that we have gained hitherto from psycho-analytic observation, if we were to follow the example of C. G. Jung and water down the meaning of the concept of libido itself by equating it with psychical instinctual force in general.
 The distinguishing of the sexual instinctual impulses from the rest and the consequent restriction of the concept of libido to the former receives strong support from the assumption which I have already discussed that there is a special chemistry of the sexual function.”

 Sexuality is undoubtedly an influential part of the human experience.
 However, it is flawed to use it as the single explanation for every ailment a person might have.
-It is this overemphasis on sexuality that led the cognitive therapists (Aaron Beck & Albert Ellis), unsatisfied with psychoanalysis’ ability to properly explain and address mental illness, to emerge.
-Freud aptly quoted his own doubters in The Psychoanalysis of Everyday Life (1901) stating:
+It is this overemphasis on sexuality that led the cognitive therapists (Aaron Beck & Albert Ellis) the emerge, unsatisfied with psychoanalysis’ ability to properly explain and address mental illness.
+Freud aptly quoted his own doubters in his 1901 book The Psychoanalysis of Everyday Life, stating:

 “You Freudians will go on looking for the causes of mental illnesses until you fall mentally ill yourselves.”